ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### Recent News

+* May, 2023: I started my internship at Chevron in Houston, TX and will be staying here until early September.
+If you want to catch up with coffee, feel free to email me and let me know!

 * Apr, 2023: My IMAGE expanded abstract, [*Learned coupled inversion for carbon sequestration monitoring and forecasting with Fourier neural operators*](https://doi.org/10.1190/image2022-3722848.1), was selected as [2022 IMAGE's Student Oral Paper Honorable Mention](https://ziyiyin97.github.io/files/awards/2023/2022_IMAGE_Letter.pdf)!

 * Apr, 2023: Check our latest work on [*Learned multiphysics inversion with differentiable programming and machine learning*](https://slim.gatech.edu/Publications/Public/Submitted/2023/louboutin2023lmi/le_software.html).